 Over the past several years, a class of drugs called checkpoint inhibitors (primarily anti-PD-(L)1 therapies), have emerged as an important new therapeutic area modality for the treatment of cancer.
 While checkpoint inhibitor treatment is very effective for some patients for a variety of cancers, these agents are generally not curative – including for people with non-small cell lung cancer (NSCLC).
 The majority of patients ultimately progress on their checkpoint inhibitor therapy.

-There are approximately 70,000 U.S. patients with metastatic NSCLC who have PD-L1 expression ≥1%.
-The large majority of these patients are eligible to enroll in KICKSTART, a double-blind, randomized, placebo-controlled Phase 2b trial of tomivosertib combined with pembrolizumab in patients with metastatic NSCLC.
-We are enrolling two separate groups of patients in KICKSTART: The first group, with low PD-L1 expression, will receive pembrolizumab combined with platinum chemotherapy as their frontline treatment and will receive a combination of tomivosertib or placebo plus pembrolizumab after completing their platinum treatment without disease progression in the maintenance setting.
-The second group, with high PD-L1 expression, will receive tomivosertib or placebo plus pembrolizumab as their frontline treatment.
+There are approximately 70,000 U.S. patients with metastatic NSCLC who have some degree of PD-L1 expression.
+Patients with high PD-L1 expression (≥ 50%), who have historically responded the best to pembrolizumab and other checkpoint inhibitors, are eligible to enroll in KICKSTART, a double-blind, randomized, placebo-controlled Phase 2b trial of tomivosertib combined with pembrolizumab in patients with metastatic NSCLC.
+Patients enrolled in KICKSTART will receive tomivosertib or placebo plus pembrolizumab as their frontline treatment.

 We are also investigating our second product candidate, zotatifin, in KRAS-mutant NSCLC as a single agent in non-G12C patients and in combination with a G12C KRAS inhibitor for patients who are G12C-positive.
 Activating KRAS mutations occur in approximately 25% of patients with NSCLC, an area in which there is a significant need to improve treatment outcome.